 Typically, patients are treated once a week.
 If the condition is acute and painful, more frequent treatments may be recommended.
 Eventually, patients need less frequent treatments and then come only periodically for maintenance.

 Does Insurance cover Acupuncture?

 More and more insurance companies are covering acupuncture.
-Please check with your insurance provider to find out if your policy covers acupuncture and how many visits you are allowed per year.
+Please check with your insurance provider to find out if your policy covers out-of-network acupuncture and how many visits you are allowed per year.
 Acupuncture is also covered by most FSA and HSA accounts.